addyh/pinder/README.md

 git clone https://github.com/addyh/pinder.git
 cd ./pinder
 npm install
 ```
 ### For Windows / Android dev
+(while in same directory as above, turn on an Android emulator or plug in an android device)
 ```
+npm install -g react-native-cli react-native start react-native run-android
 ```
 ### For MacOS / iPhone dev
 ```